commentics/commentics/comments/3rdparty/htmlawed/htmLawed_README.txt

   Except for the main 'htmLawed()' function, htmLawed's functions are *name-spaced* using the 'hl_' prefix.
 The *functions* and their roles are:

-  *  'hl_attrval' - check attribute values against '$spec'
+  *  'hl_attributeValue' - check attribute values against '$spec' rules
-  *  'hl_bal' - balance tags and ensure proper nesting
+  *  'hl_balance' - balance tags and ensure proper nesting
-  *  'hl_cmtcd' - handle CDATA sections and HTML comments
+  *  'hl_commentCdata' - handle CDATA sections and HTML comments
+  *  'hl_deprecatedElement' - transform element tags
-  *  'hl_ent' - handle character entities
+  *  'hl_entity' - handle character entities
-  *  'hl_prot' - check a URL scheme/protocol
   *  'hl_regex' - check syntax of a regular expression
-  *  'hl_spec' - convert user-supplied '$spec' value to one used internally
+  *  'hl_spec' - convert '$spec' value to one used internally
   *  'hl_tag' - handle element tags and attributes
-  *  'hl_tag2' - transform element tags
   *  'hl_tidy' - compact/beautify HTML
+  *  'hl_url' - check URL-containing values
   *  'hl_version' - report htmLawed version
   *  'htmLawed' - main function

   'htmLawed()' finalizes '$spec' (with the help of 'hl_spec()') and '$config', and globalizes them.
 Finalization of '$config' involves setting default values if an inappropriate or invalid one is supplied.
-This includes calling 'hl_regex()' to check well-formedness of regular expression patterns if such expressions are user-supplied through '$config'. 'htmLawed()' then removes invalid characters like nulls and 'x01' and appropriately handles entities using 'hl_ent()'.
-HTML comments and CDATA sections are identified and treated as per '$config' with the help of 'hl_cmtcd()'.
+This includes calling 'hl_regex()' to check well-formedness of regular expression patterns if such expressions are user-supplied through '$config'. 'htmLawed()' then removes invalid characters like nulls and 'x01' and appropriately handles entities using 'hl_entity()'.
+HTML comments and CDATA sections are identified and treated as per '$config' with the help of 'hl_commentCdata()'.
 When retained, the '<' and '>' characters identifying them, and the '<', '>' and '&' characters inside them, are replaced with control characters (code-points '1' to '5') till any tag balancing is completed.

   After this `initial processing` 'htmLawed()' identifies tags using regex and processes them with the help of 'hl_tag()' --  a large function that analyzes tag content, filtering it as per HTML standards, '$config' and '$spec'.
-Among other things, 'hl_tag()' transforms deprecated elements using 'hl_tag2()', removes attributes from closing tags, checks attribute values as per '$spec' rules using 'hl_attrval()', and checks URL protocols using 'hl_prot()'. 'htmLawed()' performs tag balancing and nesting checks with a call to 'hl_bal()', and optionally compacts/beautifies the output with proper white-spacing with a call to 'hl_tidy()'.
+Among other things, 'hl_tag()' transforms deprecated elements using 'hl_deprecatedElement()', removes attributes from closing tags, checks attribute values as per '$spec' rules using 'hl_attributeValue()', and checks URL protocols using 'hl_url()'. 'htmLawed()' performs tag balancing and nesting checks with a call to 'hl_balance()', and optionally compacts/beautifies the output with proper white-spacing with a call to 'hl_tidy()'.
 The latter temporarily replaces white-space, and '<', '>' and '&' characters inside 'pre', 'script' and 'textarea' elements, and HTML comments and CDATA sections with control characters (code-points '1' to '5', and '7').

   htmLawed permits the use of custom code or *hook functions* at two stages.
 The first, called inside 'htmLawed()', allows the input text as well as the finalized '$config' and '$spec' values to be altered right after the initial processing (see section:- #3.7).
 The second is called by 'hl_tag()' once the tag content is finalized (see section:- #3.4.9).